Owners have limited liability

 In declining industries, public corporations, with government subsidies, would attempt to avoid job losses

-By aiming to maximise profits public corporations will always make money for the government
+By aiming to maximize profits, public corporations will always make money for the government

-A public corporation television service could make non-profitable programmes.
+A public corporation television service could make non-profitable programs.